 Comparing mean LDL levels for those with time until death greater than 5 years and those less than 5 years, we find an estimated difference in means of -8.5.
 This difference in means is significantly different at the 5% level (P-value = 0.018, C.I.=(-15.56, -1.44)).
 The data given supports an association between higher LDL and greater time until death values.

+It is not stated if the test is assuming equal or unequal variances (-1).
+The difference estimate was provided, but point estimates within group were not (-1).

+-2 Total.

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.